-- (a) (b) No change. - (c) Procedure for Initiating and Terminating a Trading Halt - (1) (8) No change. - (9) (A) No change. - (B) Direct Listing with a Capital Raise.
+(a) - (b) No change.

+(c) Procedure for Initiating and Terminating a Trading Halt

+(9) (A) No change.

+(B) Direct Listing with a Capital Raise.
 Notwithstanding the provisions of Rules 4120(c)(8)(A) and (c)(9)(A), in the case of a Direct Listing with a Capital Raise (as defined in Listing Rule IM-5315-2)[, for purposes of releasing securities for trading on the first day of listing, Nasdaq, in consultation with the financial advisor to the issuer, will make the determination of whether the security is ready to trade.
 Nasdaq shall release the security for trading if: (i) all market orders will be executed in the Cross; and, (ii) the actual price calculated by the Cross is at or above the lowest price and at or below the highest price of the price range established by the issuer in its effective registration statement.
-Nasdaq shall postpone and reschedule the offering only if either or both of such conditions are not met.] a trading halt in a security initiated under Rule 4120(a)(7) shall be terminated when the conditions described in this rule are satisfied and Nasdaq releases the security for trading.
-A Company offering securities for sale in connection with a Direct Listing with a Capital Raise must register securities by specifying the quantity of shares registered, as permitted by Securities Act Rule 457(a). - (i) At least one business day prior to the commencement of trading of a security listing in connection with a Direct Listing with a Capital Raise, Nasdaq will distribute an information circular to its members that describes any special characteristics of the offering, and Nasdaq's rules that apply to the initial pricing through the mechanism outlined in Nasdaq Rule 4120(c)(9)(B) and Nasdaq Rule 4753 for the opening auction, including the rules that:
+Nasdaq shall postpone and reschedule the offering only if either or both of such conditions are not met.] a trading halt in a security initiated under Rule 4120(a)(7) shall be terminated when the conditions described in paragraphs (i) to (viii) below are satisfied and Nasdaq releases the security for trading.
+A Company offering securities for sale in connection with a Direct Listing with a Capital Raise must register securities by specifying the quantity of shares registered, as permitted by Securities Act Rule 457(a).